rljacobson/UltraViolet-Spectrum-Enhancer/README.txt

 ABOUT

-UltraViolet Spectrum Enhancer provides a show/hide button on every comment.
-It also puts a "direct link" by each comment, too.
 You can make a "Hidden List" of usernames whose comments are always hidden by default.
-Add a username to the Hidden List by clicking the "X" on the upper right of a comment.
+Add a username to the Hidden List by clicking the "X" on the upper left of a comment.
 To edit the Hidden List and other settings, click the "UV" floating in the upper right corner of the page.

 Google Chrome:
 https://github.com/downloads/rljacobson/UltraViolet-Spectrum-Enhancer/UltraViolet.crx